Lucky Star (Madonna song): Cover versions and usage

+Chris Colfer (left, pictured in 2013) and Kelly Clarkson (right, pictured in 2018) are among the artists who have performed cover versions of "Lucky Star".

-Multiple artists have covered and sample "Lucky Star".
-Michael Hedges performed a rock-oriented version in a 1993 concert.
-A trip hop cover by Switchblade Symphony was included on the 2000 tribute album Virgin Voices: A Tribute to Madonna, Vol. 2, and was noted by AllMusic as a standout track.
-A folk rendition by Alexandra Hope appeared on 2007's Through the Wilderness.
-In 2014, Chris Colfer performed the song in the Glee episode "Old Dog, New Tricks".
-Carly Rae Jepsen sampled "Lucky Star" on her 2017 single "Cut to the Feeling", and in 2022, Eva Noblezada recorded a cover for the soundtrack of the animated film Luck.
+"Lucky Star" has been covered, sampled, and referenced in popular culture since its release.
+American singer Michael Hedges performed a rock-oriented version in a 1993 concert.
+A cover by American band Switchblade Symphony appeared on the 2000 tribute album Virgin Voices: A Tribute to Madonna, Vol. 2, with AllMusic's Heather Phares highlighting it as a standout track.
+In 2014, Chris Colfer and June Squibb performed the song in the Glee episode "Old Dog, New Tricks".
+Discussing the rendition, Colfer described "Lucky Star" as "so difficult" to sing, adding that Squibb "sounds so much better than I do on it".
+Eva Noblezada recorded a cover of "Lucky Star" for the opening sequence of the 2022 film Luck.
+On October 26, 2023, Kelly Clarkson performed the song during the "Kellyoke" segment of The Kelly Clarkson Show.
+Reviewers praised her rendition, highlighting her vocal performance and the accompaniment by her band and backing vocalists.
+Carly Rae Jepsen sampled the song on her 2017 single "Cut to the Feeling".

-The track has also appeared in various films and television shows.
-It was featured in the film Running on Empty (1988) during a scene where River Phoenix's character attends music class.
-In Pulp Fiction (1994), the character Fabienne (Maria de Medeiros) references the song's music video, telling her boyfriend Butch (Bruce Willis) that she wants a stomach "like Madonna when she did 'Lucky Star'".
-The track also appears in Snatch (2000), directed by Madonna's then-husband Guy Ritchie.
-In the sitcom Modern Family, Mitchell Pritchett (Jesse Tyler Ferguson) recalls being caught by his father dancing to "Lucky Star" at age 12, calling it "the most embarrassing thing that a boy can do".
-More recently, the song was used in episode five of the first season of Euphoria.
+The song was featured in the 1988 film Running on Empty during a scene in which River Phoenix's character attends a music class.
+In Reservoir Dogs (1992), Mr. Blue (Edward Bunker) remarks, "I like [Madonna's] early stuff.
+You know, 'Lucky Star', 'Borderline'".
+Two years later, in Pulp Fiction, Fabienne (Maria de Medeiros) tells her boyfriend Butch (Bruce Willis) that she wants a stomach "like Madonna when she did 'Lucky Star'", alluding to the music video.
+The song also appears in Snatch (2000), directed by Madonna's then-husband Guy Ritchie.
+In the sitcom Modern Family, Mitchell Pritchett (Jesse Tyler Ferguson) recalls being caught by his father dancing to "Lucky Star" at age 12, describing it as "the most embarrassing thing that a boy can do".
+In 2019, it was featured in the Euphoria episode "'03 Bonnie and Clyde".